yuyang339/cs140e-21spr/labs/1-gpio/README.md

 specified by the first.

-In addition to correctness, this method of using `put32` and `get32` makes it trivial for use to write code that monitors, records or intercepts all read and writes to device memory.
-This trivial bit of instructure can let you easily do a bunch of surprisingly powerful tricks:
+In addition to correctness, this method of using `put32` and `get32` makes it trivial for us to write code that monitors, records, or intercepts all read and writes to device memory.
+This trivial bit of instructure makes it easy for you to do a bunch of surprisingly powerful tricks:

   1. Instead of performing them on the local device memory we can